 Deep linking in affiliate marketing means targeting specific pages of the affiliate product website instead of directing every link to the product homepage.

 Instead of using affiliate links that go straight to the product’s homepage, you can link to pages such as pricing or features.

 For example, let’s say you’re talking about ConvertKit email marketing software.
 ConvertKit comes with two plans, free and premium.
 It also has a separate E-commerce division.

-When you’re writing a blog post about ConvertKit’s E-commerce features, you don’t want your visitors to go its the homepage.
+When you’re writing a blog post about ConvertKit’s e-commerce features, you don’t want your visitors to go to its homepage.
 Instead, they should be sent straight to ConvertKit’s landing page that is optimized to convert E-commerce users.

 Take Thrive Themes, for example.
 They have multiple WordPress plugins, such as Architect, Leads, and Ultimatum.